notPlancha/settingsSync/README.md

 pixi install
 pixi run hook-install
 ```
 should do the trick.
 After that open the project in Rstudio.
+If you want to
+install the exact packages, then run `pak::lockfile_install()`.

 > [!NOTE]
-> I didn't add R to pixi because [Windows versions are not updated][https://github.com/conda-forge/r-base-feedstock/issues/248] and they don't work well  with rstudio (and [rstudio in conda is also not updated as of writing](https://github.com/conda-forge/rstudio-feedstock/issues/29)).
+> I didn't add R to pixi because [Windows versions are not updated](https://github.com/conda-forge/r-base-feedstock/issues/248) and they don't work well  with rstudio (and [rstudio in conda is also not updated as of writing](https://github.com/conda-forge/rstudio-feedstock/issues/29)).

 Feel free to open an issue or a PR.